The information on this page is available in an Easy to Read format.

 - speech-to-text interpreting (with certain adaptions; and with or without technical equipment such as a computers, large screens and Braille displays)

-If a person with deafblindness so requests, all of the above mentioned interpreting methods may be combined with social haptic communication to a varying extent, e.g. to give feedback and confirmation; to provide quick social messages; to express emotions and states of mind; to get attention; and to show directions.
+Upon the request of a person with deafblindness, all of the above mentioned interpreting methods may be combined with social haptic communication to a varying extent, e.g. to give feedback and confirmation; to provide quick social messages; to express emotions and states of mind; to get attention; and to show directions.

-Some people with deafblindness always use the same interpreting method, while some others choose the interpreting method they prefer for each specific occasion, or choose to combine several interpreting methods.
+Some persons with deafblindness always use the same interpreting method, while some others choose the interpreting method they prefer for each specific occasion, or choose to combine several interpreting methods.

 The occasions on and extent to which deafblind interpreting is wanted, vary from person to person and from occasion to occasion.
 Each individual person with deafblindness knows better than anyone else on what occasions and to what extent she/he wants deafblind interpreting.